A novel is born – part 4

 - Article 2: How to write a good book

-- Article 3: The Book’s value proposition
+- Article 3: Book value proposition